Saturday, June 29, 2019

 Most of your oral health is your responsibility.
 You only go to the dentist twice a year (or more if you have a dental issue).
 That means all the other days, you're the only one to clean your teeth and gums and spot any irregularities.

-Brushing your teeth and flossing take only a few minutes every day.
+Brushing your teeth and flossing takes only a few minutes every day.
 Flossing and brushing your teeth on your schedule and in the privacy of your own home can't get any easier.

 Proper, at-home oral hygiene does mean more than just brushing for a couple seconds and flossing between a few teeth.
 You'll need to start off with a soft-bristled toothbrush that is no more than three months old and fluoride toothpaste.
 Brushing for two minutes, twice a day and flossing on both sides of each tooth will dramatically lower your risk of tooth decay and gum disease.

 What happens when you're at work and can't brush your teeth or floss?
 Swishing with water, in fact drinking a lot of water is a great way to clean out your mouth after eating or drinking beverages that can stain the teeth in between brushing.